 - Can you negotiate a lower price if you have multiple children attending the same daycare?

 Housing can also drive up the price of having children, especially if you upsize to a larger home so children have their own rooms.
 Depending on where you live, this could be very expensive.
 Personally, I find if difficult to see how housing is expected to increase by $128,160, but I’m interested in your opinion (comment below).
 When my husband and I purchased our home, we bought a small 2 bedroom home.
 We knew we were planning to have 2 or 3 children, yet we still pushed to keep a smaller house.
-A good friend of mine and her husband raised their two children in a two bedroom apartment, including her father-in-law.
+A good friend of mine and her husband lived with their two children in a two bedroom apartment, including her father-in-law.
 While the living room doubled as their bedroom and their baby’s crib sat at the end of their bed while their daughter had the second bedroom, they made it work and enjoyed evenings piled on mom and dad’s bed to watch TV.
-At a certain age room sharing can be a challenge, but as someone who spent many of their childhood years sleeping on the family couch, there are always options.
+At a certain age room sharing can be a challenge, but as someone who was comfortable sleeping on the family couch, there are always options.
 My husband and I were determined to push for a smaller house (or at least I was), and we’re making it work so far and enjoying the benefits of our 2-bedroom home.
 Some would argue that purchasing a home in a good school district could also drive up the costs of a home, but we found ourselves valuing this trait in a home regardless of whether we had children simply because it would help the resale value.

 - Do you find yourself using children to justify buying a larger home?